 in the charity Marie Curie Cancer Care, after 37 years in the British diplomatic

-serving as vice-consul in Mandalay, and studying the Burmese language there with John
+serving as vice-consul in Mandalay, and studying the Myanmar language there with John

 Okell.
-He went on to the job of Third Secretary in Rangoon and then
+He went on to the job of Third Secretary in Yangon and then

 to a lot of extremely prestigious posts for such a young man, serving as

 Assistant Private Secretary to four British Foreign Secretaries in succession:

 "Rab" Butler, Patrick Gordon Walker, Michael Stewart and George

 Brown.
 There followed diplomatic posts in Algeria and the UN.